input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/integration-tutorial/preparation.md

 sbt connector/run
 ```

 That's it!
-All services are up and running.
+All services are up and running locally.

 ## Adding dependencies